AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-relatedperson-core-1-intro.md

 #### Profile specific guidance
-- See the [Representing communication preferences](guidance.html#representing-communication-preferences) section for guidance
+- See the [Representing communication preferences](guidance.html#representing-communication-preferences) section for guidance.

 #### Boundaries and relationships